2023 Best Journalism Schools in the Far Western US Region

 Request Information

-With a ranking of #7, Western Washington University did quite well on this year’s best schools for journalism students.
-Located in the city of Bellingham, WWU is a public school with a large student population.
+Western Washington University ranked #7 on this year’s Best Journalism Schools in the Far Western US Region list.
+Located in the small city of Bellingham, WWU is a public college with a fairly large student population.

 On average, journalism graduates from WWU take out $19,500 in student loans while working on their degree.